Fasih123456/4140-a2/readme.md

 1. All bugs which i know have appropriate error handling applied to them so you dont have to worry about anything, hopefully the program does not crash :)

 ## How to run this Project
+1. Clone repo using github link provide on line 9
-1. Run command "npm install" //I am assuming that the marker has node and installed already
+2. Run command "npm install" //I am assuming that the marker has node and installed already
-2. Run command "node app.js"
+3. Run command "node app.js"
-3. Enter url "localhost:3000" in any browser
+4. Enter url "localhost:3000" in any browser